kanhaiya-bhayana/ObsidianDSA/J/Interview Questions.md

 Serialization and deserialization in Java involve converting an object to a stream of bytes and reconstructing the object from the byte stream, respectively.
 These processes are part of the **Java Object Serialization API** and are used for tasks like saving object states or transmitting objects across networks.

+The `Serializable` interface in Java is a marker interface that is used to indicate that a class's objects can be converted into a byte stream.
+This process is known as **serialization**, and it allows objects to be saved to a file, sent over a network, or stored in a database.

 ---

 ### **Serialization Process**